 ORIGINA + CONSERVA

 Prove it first.
-Preserve it forever.
+Preserve it durably.

 Step 1